 These are findings of the National Center for Education Statistics.

 Many people find it surprising to learn that, at any given time, nearly one-third of Americans are involved with our education system.

 Think about that.

-The United States has a population of over 310 million people.
+The United States has a population of almost 320 million people.

 Of those residents, more than 77 million students are enrolled in American schools and colleges.

 Many residents also work in the education system.
-An additional six million Americans are employed as elementary and secondary school teachers and as college faculty.
+Almost seven million Americans are employed as elementary and secondary school teachers and as college faculty.

 Another five million work as professional, administrative, or support staff of educational institutions.

 Clearly, education is a central portion of who we are as Americans, and nearly a third of us cherish it enough to participate in it or work for it.
 It’s an impressive statistic.